LAPKT-dev/LAPKT-public/developersguide/configurevscode.md

-# IDE: VSCode configuration {#vscode}
+# VSCode configuration

-@tableofcontents

-### Why do I need this?

-VSCode has an active community of developers which has lead to creation of highly useful community developed extensions which are regularly updated.
-Even if you plan to use a different IDE, we highly recommend configuring it with the following features.
+VSCode has an active community of developers who maintain many useful extensions.
+This guide would help a user get started with LAPKT development using VSCode

-1. Auto-generate `Doxygen` compatible comment blocks.
-2. Linter for C++17 or higher.

 ### General tips for VSCode configuration